19hours/sg-statutes/Acts/Land Titles Act.md

 (4) An instrument of surrender shall be executed by the lessee and by any mortgagee or chargee of the term and shall be accepted by the proprietor and by any mortgagee or chargee of the reversion.

-(5) A proprietor seeking registration of a surrender by operation of law shall apply in writing to the Registrar and shall support his application by such evidence as the Registrar may reasonably require.
+(5) A proprietor seeking registration of a surrender by operation of law shall apply to the Registrar in the approved form and shall support his application by such evidence as the Registrar may reasonably require.

+[Act 8 of 2014 wef 15/08/2014]

 ### Determination of leases